 Radar Tracks Object

-At two or three in the morning on July 4, ...
-Robert Thomas (an officer stationed in Washington, D.C.) called to inform MacKenzie he was on the way; explaining that he wanted to be on the scene in case something happened.
+MacKenzie was in contact with Robert Thomas, an officer stationed in Washington, D.C., all during this time.
+Thomas asked on several occasions if he should head out to New Mexico, but MacKenzie told him not to bother for the time being.
+The situation was still fluid, and he didn't know what would happen.
+At two or three in the morning on July 4, however, Thomas called to inform MacKenzie he was on the way; explaining that he wanted to be on the scene in case something happened.

 * Sworn affidavit on file.